telenordigital/decision-flow/README.md

 2. Create a state-machine like diagram that describes your decision making in detail.
 This is normally done with the help of a UML tool, using expressions that involve the properties and the methods from your context class.
-3. If you are OK with using Papyrus as the tool of choice in 2, skip this step.
+3. If you are OK with using Papyrus or Visual Paradigm as the tool of choice in 2, skip this step.
 Otherwise, implement DecisionFlowDescriber interface in order to "teach" the library to load the diagram created in 2.
 4. Create an instance of DecisionFlow with the help of the instance created in 3.
 5. Invoke getDecision() (or getDecisions()) method with an instance of your context class as the only parameter.
 6. Consume decision(s) returned by getDecision(s)().
 7. To make the consumption of the decisions more fine-grained, you may want to invoke Decision.getAttributes() for additional information stored in your diagram.

 > (Regarding 7) Attribute values will be attempted computed as expressions within the context from 1.
 If the computation is unsuccessful, they will be returned as plain